Open-TEE/Open-Tee.github.io/documentation.md

 Open-TEE directory you created earlier.
 The pathname must **not** include special variables such as `~` or `$HOME`.

-Finally, build Open-TEE and launch the `opentee-engine`:
+Finally change working directory to where you cloned the sources, build Open-TEE and launch the `opentee-engine`:

     $ qbs debug
-    $ opentee start
+    $ ./opentee start

 Verify that Open-TEE is running with `ps`: